carltonkess/AlienInvasion/README.md

  - The text from the book had a couple of typos which caused me to quit, but i couldn't go out like that, so..
  - Import pygame along with the assets and this code will run.
  - May have to change interpreter path from current Python 3.8.2 64-bit to Python 3.7.4 64-bit!
  - If [zsh: no matches found] when attempting to run, wrap file path in single quotes ''

+ ### Controls
+ - Use mouse pointer to click 'play' icon.
+ - Arrow Keys move Ship left and right.
+ - Space bar to fire.
+ - 'Q' key to quit!
+ ### Press 'Q' key to quit!